I feel I could never be related to owls, bats

 corners and places,

-jointly seeking to move hard wheels of time.
+jointly seeking to move the hard wheels of time.

-I prefer love vows done clear under the sun
+I prefer love vows made clearly under the sun

-than those by the rapture of night passions.
+than those made in the rapture of night passions.

 I must confess that, on some sunny days,

-I dream to ride the winds high and high,
+I dream of riding the winds high and high,

 looking for the lost realms of Paradise.